ACDguide/Governance/Governance/publish/publish-zenodo.md

 # Publishing with Zenodo

 Zenodo is an initiative funded by CERN that allows anyone to share their research outputs and mint a DOI for them.
-Zenodo is funded for at least the next 20 years and so it offers a good long-term solution, as well as been widely used internationally.
+Zenodo is funded for at least the next 20 years and so it offers a good long-term solution, as well as being widely used internationally.

 ## How to publish
 Publishing a dataset is easy and quick as long as the data is reasonably organised and has a detailed provenance.